devsu/loopback-setup-remote-methods-mixin/README.md

 Mixins for Loopback, to easily:

 - disable remote methods (disable, disableAll)
-- setup new ones from the model configuration file. (not implemented yet)
+- setup new ones from the model configuration file.

 It works with both Loopback 2 and 3.